devbambino/postee-bot/README.md

 # 🤖 PosteeBot: Your AI-Powered Social Media Marketing Partner!

-PosteeBot is a cutting-edge React.js app designed to help small businesses generate captivating marketing content for social media platforms like LinkedIn, Facebook, and Instagram. ✨
+PosteeBot is a cutting-edge React.js app designed to help small businesses generate captivating marketing content for social media platforms like LinkedIn, Facebook, and Instagram, from their e-commerce sites. ✨

 ## Here's how it works: